 Reviewing a Professional Corporation vs. LLC Business Structure – How is a C-Corporation Set Up?

 If you establish a C-corporation, you are subject to double taxation.
-In other words, the company pays taxes on its income and the shareholders and owners pay taxes on the dividends of the shares.
-If you want to avoid paying taxes twice, you either need to form an LLC or establish an S-corporation business.
+In other words, the company pays taxes on its income, and the shareholders and owners pay taxes on the dividends of the shares.
+If you want to avoid paying taxes twice, you need to form an LLC or establish an S-corporation business.

 I can assist you in finding out which structure will best benefit your company’s operations.
 Contact me today at email@example.com so we can outline what works and will not work for your start-up company or small business.

-The LLC Business Structure
+The Limited Liability Company Business Structure

-The LLC members run the LLC and basically decide what needs to be done to operate the business profitably and successfully.
+The LLC members run the LLC and decide what needs to be done to operate the business profitably and successfully.
 Owners decide the following:

 - The division of ownership